Different Ways of Seeing the World

 Varieties of Modernism > Postmodernism: No Schools, No Rules

-A burst of many different ways of thinking about and creating art followed upon the startling changes in artistic vision of the late 19th C Impressionists (focus on the effects of natural light, Monet), Fauvists (focus non-naturalist colour, Matisse), and Expressionists (focus on subjective emotions and inner experience, Van Gogh, Munch), and Cubists (focus multiple-perspectives on object, Braque, early Picasso)
+A burst of many different ways of thinking about and creating art followed upon the startling changes in artistic vision of the late 19th century Impressionists (focus on the effects of natural light, Monet), Fauvists (focus non-naturalist colour, Matisse), and Expressionists (focus on subjective emotions and inner experience, Van Gogh, Munch), and Cubists (focus multiple-perspectives on object, Braque, early Picasso)

 Postmodernism is a term used to differentiate it from early Modernist art.
-I see it as continuing Modernist principles with added emphasis on subsequent technological and multi-media innovations (Cindy Sherman art).
-Principles of Modernism-Postmodernism include an anti-authoritarian viewpoint that defies an elitist vs. mass culture distinction, and a deliberate mix of genres or styles in art. Â
+I see it as continuing Modernist principles with added emphasis on technological and multi-media innovations.
+Principles of Modernism-Postmodernism continue an anti-authoritarian viewpoint that defies an elitist versus mass culture distinction and includes a deliberate mix of genres or styles in art.

 No Schools No Rules in Contemporary Art